taghreedm99/taghreedm99/README.md

 🚀 Passionate about technology, programming, and AI innovation
 💡 Focused on building smart and impactful mobile applications
-📚 Always learning and growing in the fields of development & data
+📚 Constantly learning and improving in development and data science
-🛠️ Combining creativity, logic, and real-world problem solving
+🛠️ Blending creativity, logic, and real-world problem solving

 ---